Why am I writing this?

 By the end of this article, you should feel more comfortable with understanding website security.
-If you read a headline about “POODL compromises SSL”, or “SHA1 collision” then you will know how it will eventually impact you.
+If you read about "POODL compromises SSL," or "Deprecating TLS 1.0" then you will know how it will eventually impact you.

 Understanding Certificates and PKI

 The first thing to understand about certificates is PKI, or public key infrastructure.
 Simply put, it's like a pair of "best friend" keychains where the two heart halfs make one heart.
 With PKI, you have two keys, a private key and a public key.
 Both are needed for one encryption.
 You keep the private key for yourself, and you share the public key with anyone you want (not just one person like the keychain example, you share the "one" public key with everyone).
 If someone wants to encrypt a message for you to read, they encrypt it with your public key, and you can unencrypt it with your private key.
 If you want to sign a document, you use your private key.
 Anyone can validate the signature using your public key.